Zero to ML hero with TensorFlow 2.0

 Who is this presentation for?

 - Software developers and business and technical decision makers

-Get a programmer’s perspective with Laurence Moroney from the basics of machine learning all the way up to building complex computer vision scenarios using convolutional neural networks and natural language processing with recurrent neural networks.
+Get a programmer’s perspective on machine learning with Laurence Moroney, from the basics all the way up to building complex computer vision scenarios using convolutional neural networks and natural language processing with recurrent neural networks.

 - A basic understanding of programming, particularly in Python